 Multisite Better: Proven Strategies for Better Results

 Identical or autonomous campuses?
 Video or live teaching?
 Campus or centralized teams?
 There are many ways churches do multisite, but only a handful of strategies that are effective in creating long-term health.
+Sign up to get the full webinar video replay:

 Lie #3: Churches in decline should use multisite to combat the decline and experience growth again.